Our rating(4.2/5)

 Revolut has recently made many changes to their offering, including payment requests and online payments.
 This could attract more freelancers and businesses looking for a cheaper solution for online payments than PayPal, or indeed anyone selling remotely.

-Sole traders will indeed find the Freelancer account interesting, especially as it is very simple to switch from the Free to Professional plan when it looks like you will receive more transfers than included on the free plan.
+Sole traders will indeed find the account interesting, especially as it is very simple to switch from the free to paid plans when it looks like you will receive more transfers than included on the free plan.

 The no-fuss interface and speedy transactions are clear draws for freelancers.

-The Revolut Freelancer Professional account is ideal for entrepreneurs and sole traders who depend on UK transfers – the no-fuss interface and speedy transactions are clear draws.
+The business account is really ideal for entrepreneurs and sole traders who depend on UK transfers – the no-fuss interface and speedy transactions are clear draws.
 Just keep an eye on the fees applied to international transfers.

 The absence of an authorised overdraft is limiting and requires regular verification of the balance, which can be prohibitive for a company using several bank cards.
 Some companies will also not like that you cannot apply for credit from Revolut.